 Who are you and where are you located?

-We are home-based lovebird breeders who live in Burnaby, B.C, Canada.
+We are home-based lovebird breeders that reside in Burnaby, B.C, Canada.
 Please contact us for a detailed address due to privacy reasons.

 How do we get started with the adoption process?